awslabs/ec2-spot-workshops/content/efficient-and-resilient-ec2-auto-scaling/lab1/91-launch-from-warm-pool.md

 #### Measure Launch Speed

-We can now measure the launch speed of the instance from the Warm Pool to the Auto Scaling group.
+You can now measure the launch speed of the instance from the Warm Pool to the Auto Scaling group.

 ```bash
 activities=$(aws autoscaling describe-scaling-activities --auto-scaling-group-name "ec2-workshop-asg" | jq -r '.Activities[0]') && \